bsouthga/bsouthga.dev/public/markdown/pca-image-classification.md

 ---
 date: 08/05/2017
-subtitle: Using classic statistical methods to classify images.
+subtitle: Project for STAT6215 at GWU (part of my M.S. coursework) using classic statistical methods (Principal Component and Linear Discriminant Analysis) to classify images.
 title: Image Classification using PCA and LDA
 github: https://github.com/bsouthga/pca-image-classification
 ---